SURFACE CHEMISTRY AND CATALYSIS

 reactant molecules.
 Reactants are the major

-factor that affects the rate of the reaction.
+factor that affects the rate of the reaction. - 9.The reactions register an increase in rates

 in the presence of radiations of specific